chrisaga/hk-pandoc-writers/odt/README.md

 #### Quotation

-This is a quotation from the great philosopher Jaegger (as reported by D^r^ Gregory House) :
+This is a quotation from the great philosopher Jagger (as reported by D^r^ Gregory House) :

 > You can't always get what you want.